TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 7/Matthew 7.10.md

 ---

-or if he shall ask for a fish, will give him a serpent?
+Or if he asks for a fish, who will give him a serpent?